material-motion/material-motion/specifications/expressions.md

 4. `expression = Gesture().pinchable().rotatable().draggable()`
 5. `plans = expression.plans()`

-## 1. Languages
+## 1. Families

     expression = Tween()

-Motion expressions begin with a Language.
-A Language is an instance of an object.
+Motion expressions begin with a family.
+A family is an instance of an object.

 > Read our [Motion Language recommendations](../languages/README.md).

-Languages have **term functions**.
+Families have **term functions**.
 A term function initiates the description of Plans.

-**Scope**: The purpose of a Language object is to define a lexical scope for a particular set of terms.
-This allows an ecosystem of Languages to exist where some Languages may have similar or identical terms.
-The responsibility of any given Language’s creator is to clearly explain what a term will do.
+**Scope**: The purpose of a family object is to define a lexical scope for a particular set of terms.
+This allows an ecosystem of Families to exist where some Families may have similar or identical terms.
+The responsibility of any given family’s creator is to clearly explain what a term will do.
 This documentation would be ideally represented as a visual interactive dictionary.

-For example, the Tween Language definition might look like:
+For example, the tween family definition might look like:

     Tween {
       fn fadeIn(...) -> Term